-When performing W-APN resolution (i.e. building an FQDN for the DNS request), the WLAN UE shall include both W-APN Network Identifier (NI) and W-APN Operator Identifier (OI).
+When performing W-APN resolution (i.e. building an Fully Qualified Domain Name (FQDN) for the DNS request), the WLAN UE shall include both W-APN Network Identifier (NI) and W-APN Operator Identifier (OI).
 If the user did not provide a value for W-APN OI, then the WLAN UE shall use the HPLMN ID or VPLMN ID as the W-APN OI, depending on internal configuration.
-See TS 23.003 [1a].
-Details on the construction of W-APN in the different roaming scenarios are specified in 3GPP TS 23.234 [2].
+The structure of the W-APN is defined in TS 23.003 [1a].

 NOTE: The W-APN NI identifies the IP network the user wants to access, e.g. operator service network or the Internet.
-The W-APN OI defines in which PLMN the PDG is located and it is used in WLAN IW in order to select a PDG in VPLMN or a PDG in HPLMN, for this reason the W-APN OI usage in the DNS query is mandatory in WLAN IW.
+The W-APN OI defines in which PLMN the PDG is located and it is used in WLAN IW in order to select a PDG in VPLMN or a PDG in HPLMN.
+For this reason the W-APN OI usage in the DNS query is mandatory in WLAN IW.